homsim/poglibrary/README.md

 - See who borrowed the book and when
 - Use camera in some way (see above) to access books

-### Backend: C++-Script managing a database
+### Backend: Java-Script managing a database

+- JDBC (Java DataBase Connectivity) communicates with local database (local to the JVM)
+- Manages data integrity, i.e. checks ISBN
+- Finds book informations from some internet database and fills the database automatically from only the ISBN

-### Datebase: MySQL (subject to change... may be overkill)
+### Datebase: MySQL/mariaDB

+**Tables:**
+(The equivalent dataclasses in Java will be similar)

+- *Libaries* (in case the user wants more structure)
+- *Books*
+- *Persons* (to store borrowers)

 ### Hardware:

-- Raspberry Pi with necessary network features
+- Raspberry Pi with necessary network connection
-- Some Android Phone
+- Some Android Phone/Tablet

-## Open questions:

-- Does the structure make sense?
-    - I would like to use C++ from a learning aspect, but does it even make sense to use it with SQL being the main database?
-- How should the phone communicate with the Raspi?
-    - Could use a scrap Android phone and permanently connect it via USB-C
-    - Network communcation in local network -> could be a pain in the ass...